prigoyal/TensorComprehensions/README.md

 To make it easy to use TC, we provide conda packages for it.
 Follow the instructions below on how to install the conda package.
+Building from source is not easy, because of large dependencies like llvm, so using the conda package is ideal.

 ## Installation
 You will need anaconda to install conda packages of TC.
 If you don't have it, follow the next step, otherwise verify conda is in your **$PATH**.